Adam Vinatieri: Amsterdam Admirals

-Vinatieri spent the summer of 1996 training to compete professionally.
-He received a tryout for the World League of American Football (later rebranded as NFL Europe), and earned a roster position with the Amsterdam Admirals as a kicker and punter.
+After going undrafted in the 1995 NFL draft, Vinatieri received some interest from Canadian Football League teams but decided to keep training for an NFL career.
+In February 1996, he was selected by the Amsterdam Admirals of the World League of American Football (WLAF) in the 14th round of the 1996 WLAF draft.
+Vinatieri played in all ten games for the Admirals during the 1996 WLAF season, punting 41 times for 1,612 yards (39.3 average) while also converting nine of 10 field goals and four of four extra points.

-New England Patriots (1996–2005)
+New England Patriots

-Vinatieri played in New England for the first 10 years of his NFL career, during which he played in four Super Bowls, winning three titles.

 1996 season

-In 1996, Vinatieri was signed by the Patriots as an undrafted free agent to be a kicker.
-In order to become their starter, he had to compete with 17-year veteran Matt Bahr.
+After the WLAF season ended, Vinatieri signed with the New England Patriots on June 28, 1996.
+In order to become their starting kicker, he had to compete with 17-year veteran Matt Bahr.
 Bahr at first seemed to be the favorite.
 He had a long history with Patriots coach Bill Parcells, including a Super Bowl win under Parcells in the 1990 season.
 However, Parcells ultimately made the decision to cut Bahr during the preseason and go with Vinatieri, mainly because Bahr was no longer capable of efficiently performing kickoffs.

-In his rookie season, he chased down and tackled Dallas Cowboys returner Herschel Walker on a kickoff, leading Parcells to tell his rookie kicker "You're not a kicker—you're a football player."
+In his rookie season, Vinatieri chased down and tackled Dallas Cowboys returner Herschel Walker on a kickoff, leading Parcells to tell his rookie kicker "You're not a kicker—you're a football player."
 In Week 4, Vinatieri converted five of six field goal attempts against the Jacksonville Jaguars, to earn AFC Special Teams Player of the Week.
 He converted the 40-yard game-winning field goal in overtime of the 28–25 victory.
 He finished his rookie season converting 39 of 42 extra point tries and 27 of 35 field goal attempts.
 His first Super Bowl appearance was in his rookie season of 1996 when he played with the Patriots in their 35–21 loss to the Green Bay Packers in Super Bowl XXXI.
 All-Pro and game MVP Desmond Howard's Super Bowl-record 99-yard touchdown return ended the Patriots' bid for a comeback.
-The game would mark the only Super Bowl defeat of Vinatieri's career (he didn't play in the Colts' loss in Super Bowl XLIV).
+The game would mark the only Super Bowl defeat of Vinatieri's career (he did not play in the Colts' loss in Super Bowl XLIV due to injury).
 Vinatieri was named to the NFL All-Rookie Team.